 Learn more about Pasture Golf and its history here.

 Cross Country Skiing, Snowshoeing, Skijoring, and Snowmobiling

-Maupin is only 20 minutes away from uncrowded, fantastic, backcountry trails on the Mt Hood National Forest perfect for cross-country skiing, snowshoeing, skijoring and snowmobiling.
+Maupin is only 20 minutes away from uncrowded, fantastic backcountry trails in the Mt.
+Hood National Forest – perfect for cross-country skiing, snowshoeing, skijoring and snowmobiling.
 Here’s a few places we recommend.

 McCubbins Gulch – Not a designated snow park but offers miles of trails covered with snow in the winter.
 Located approximately 50 miles southeast of Portland take Hwy 26 south to Hwy 216 east to Forest Service Road 2110, McCubbins Gulch is a hidden gem for snowsports.